 Detecting prostate cancer early gives you the best chance of living longer.
-In fact, more than 99 percent of men survive prostate cancer when it is caught early.
+In fact, when it is caught early, the 5-year survival rate is over 99 percent.

 How do I get tested?